 You cannot use it for large gigs.
 It sounds excellent, yes, but not powerful enough to use on a large stage.

-KA1 has been for sometime highest rated drum amplifier.
+KA1 has been for sometime highest rated drum amp.
 It features excellent responsiveness and clean amplification.
-For monitoring electronic drums in a small setting such as rehearsals, this is a wonderful instrument.
+For monitoring best electronic drums in a small setting such as rehearsals, this is a wonderful instrument.

 The amp comes with 50-watt power output and two channels.
 It also has two ¼ jack for input and one 1/8 stereo headphone jack output.
 It has a 10-inch woofer and 2.5-inch tweeter with 20-20KHz response frequency.